VNSNY CHOICE TOTAL (HMO D-SNP) PROVIDER AND PHARMACY DIRECTORY

 The exceptions to this rule are when you need urgent or emergency care or dialysis and cannot get to a provider in the plan, such as when you are away from home.
 Emergency care can always be obtained in or out of the service area from the nearest available provider.
 When in the service area, you must use plan providers for urgent care.
 In addition, when out of the service area you can obtain dialysis treatment from any qualified dialysis provider.
 You can also go outside the plan for other non-emergency services if VNSNY CHOICE Total gives you permission first.

 - You may change providers within the network at any time during the year.
 If you have been going to one network provider, you do not have to keep going to that same provider.
 You may change your PCP at any time during your enrollment in the plan.
 You may only choose PCPs in the network.
-To change a PCP, please call Member Services at the number noted at the top of this page.
+To change a PCP, please call us at the number noted at the top of this page.

 - VNSNY CHOICE Total works with all the providers in our network to accommodate the needs of people with disabilities.
 As applicable, the list of network providers in this Directory includes information about the accommodations they provide.